SPIKE Release Management

 Coverage Report

-The coverage report is available at https://spike.ist/coverage.html.
+The coverage report for SPIKE is available at https://spike.ist/coverage.html.

 We update the coverage report at every release cut.